UummProject/uumm-prototype/support/Deconstructing governance.md

 ### System failure

 Most systems end up compromizing its own interest (#1) in order to make the system usable (#3).
-And so many others have an direct or indirect way to exchange merit (#2) and therfore compromizing its integrity.
+And so many others have an direct or indirect way to exchange merit (#2) and therefore compromizing its integrity.

 Defining merit is hard because it is a complex data type, and can't be easily reduced to a single number.

 The reason merit is complex is because systems are complex.
-Making systens simpler may be of great help (this is what the second part of this post is about), but it is not enough.
+Making systems simpler may be of great help (this is what the second part of this post is about), but it is not enough.

-### Examples

 ### We can do better
-So, where is the merit?
+So, how can we make less compromized governance systems?

+We could use the past as an indicator of future events.
+Which is something quite instinctive for human beings.

+### Prediction markets
+For not very complex systems, where data is mesurable, something like Futarchy is very close to ideal.

+The merit of a participant is the capacity to predict events correctly.
+And it is rewarded if so.

-### Reputation
+### Reputation systems
 Reputation systems have a very close correlation to merit.
 You could define reputation as a proven capcity of an entity.

+There are thousands of reputation systems already in use (any 5 stars raiting, credentials, comments, followers, likes...), the problem is that they usually live in mutable (therefore can be altered) permissioned (therefore unaccessible) databases.
+And because they're owned by entities that monetize on them, they have no incentive to change.

+The new paradigmn is different.
+Communities/platforms/daos that live on decentralized networks do not survive by keeping all this data, its quite the oposite.
+They enhance each other when the data is accesible.

+over Ethereum is the most ideal tool I'm aware of to build such systems.

 Repoutation sytems are usually build on top of identities

-####Prediction markets
+### Examples

+**Nation state**
+Ideal merit doesn't exist because interst are different.

 ## Reputation agreagators